Azamattf/KolUmBot_LiDAR/docs/amr_trajectories.md

 # amr_trajectories.py
 This script visualizes the movement trajectories of Autonomous Mobile Robots (AMRs) by processing JSON files containing position data and creating an animated 2D plot in x-y plane converted from the Unity's x-z plane.
 The animation shows each robot's path over time with markers indicating their current positions.

-## Overview
-This script visualizes the movement trajectories of Autonomous Mobile Robots (AMRs) by processing JSON files containing position data and creating an animated 2D plot.
-The animation shows each robot's path over time with markers indicating their current positions.

 ## Key Features
 * Processes JSON files containing robot position data
 * Extracts and plots 2D trajectories (x-z coordinates from 3D positions)